 Online shopping is as commonplace today as going to the department store was 30 years ago.
 When done right, e-commerce is quick, convenient, and even fun.
-We can find nearly anything we want in the thousands of online shops clamoring for our attention.
+We can find nearly anything we want in the thousands of online shops clamouring for our attention.
 However, a bad user experience can spoil it all.
 And one of the worst e-commerce experiences is finding everything you needed (and didn’t need!) and not being able to complete your purchase because you’ve forgotten your password.
 And as annoying as this is for customers, it’s that much more frustrating for online retailers who end up losing customers and profits.

 Consumers believe in the benefits of on-device authentication

 In October 2020, the FIDO Alliance conducted a survey of consumers in the UK, Germany, France, and the USA to learn more about customer frustrations with e-commerce.
 Its findings offered revealing insight into customer willingness and readiness to adopt on-device authentication solutions.
 In fact, 66 per cent of those surveyed believed that on-device authentication was quicker to use and 64 per cent believed it was easier.
 But even more interesting for retailers was new insight into customer behaviour and perception when shopping online.
 60 per cent of those surveyed aborted a purchase because they could not find or remember their password, and 58 per cent believe retailers who offer on-device authentication are vested in the customer experience.